 |Average temperature in||72 ℉ (22.66 °C)–90 ℉ (32.5 °C)|

 Taichung is Taiwan’s second most populated city that resides in the nation’s center.
 It’s not condensed like Taipei, so things are much more dispersed.
 While the city is slowly adding more transportation, you may want to consider buying a motorbike if you live here.

 Or rent a motorbike when you need it for a fair price.

 When you need a weekend getaway, you’ll seldom find yourself short of things to do.
 For instance, there’s the National Taichung Theater.
 Or, if you want to embrace nature, walk along the city’s restored Shin Sei Green Waterway.

 Most foreigners will live in the West District or Xitun.
 You’ll need to pay a lot for bills though.

-To avoid living among a ton of foreigners, you can check out Beitun.
-There are plenty of metro stations here and you’ll have some pleasant areas to explore.
+To avoid living among a ton of foreigners, check out Beitun.
+There are plenty of metro stations here, and you’ll have some pleasant areas to explore.

 4. Tainan City

 |Cost of rent in||NT$8,750/mo.|

 |Average temperature in||74 ℉ (23.6 °C)–90 ℉ (32.53 °C)|